 Can You Use a Stylus With Photoshop and the Pen Tool?

-Normally, you use the touchpad or the mouse to work on Photoshop.
-It might take some time to master all the processes if you use a mouse or touchpad.
-A stylus can do the job in a better way though.
+Usually, you use the touchpad or the mouse to work on Photoshop.
+This is because it might take time to master all the processes using a mouse or touchpad.
+A stylus can do the job in a better way, though.

 You can tap to form the Anchor Points on the artboard.
-If you want to create the curved handles, you need to tap and drag the stylus.
-I hope you will find all this information helpful.
+To create curved handles, you need to tap and drag the stylus.
+Please find all this information helpful.
 I will feel overwhelmed if you get any help from the article.

 Learning about the Pen tool, you will never struggle to work with it in the upcoming days.
-If you are still confused or not getting enough time to modify your images, take assistance from a photo editing service.
+However, if you need clarification or more time to modify your images, get assistance from a photo editing service.

 You may also read: